May you live in interesting times

 "May you live in interesting times" is an English expression that is claimed to be a translation of a traditional Chinese curse.
-While seemingly a blessing, the expression is normally used ironically; life is better in "uninteresting times" of peace and tranquility than in "interesting" ones, which are usually times of trouble.
+The expression is ironic: "interesting" times are usually times of trouble.

 Despite being so common in English as to be known as the "Chinese curse", the saying is apocryphal, and no actual Chinese source has ever been produced.
 The most likely connection to Chinese culture may be deduced from analysis of the late-19th-century speeches of Joseph Chamberlain, probably erroneously transmitted and revised through his son Austen Chamberlain.

 Origins

-Despite being widely attributed as a Chinese curse, there is no known equivalent expression in Chinese.
+Despite the phrase being widely attributed as a Chinese curse, there is no known equivalent expression in Chinese.
 The nearest related Chinese expression translates as "Better to be a dog in times of tranquility than a human in times of chaos." (寧為太平犬，不做亂世人) The expression originates from Volume 3 of the 1627 short story collection by Feng Menglong, Stories to Awaken the World.

 Evidence that the phrase was in use as early as 1936 is provided in a memoir written by Hughe Knatchbull-Hugessen, the British Ambassador to China in 1936 and 1937, and published in 1949.
 He mentions that before he left England for China in 1936, a friend told him of a Chinese curse, "May you live in interesting times."

+Frederic René Coudert Jr. also recounted having first heard the phrase in 1936: